 Stay active, but don’t overdo it.
-Get advice from healthcare professionals, such as your therapists, on what your activity should be.
+Get advice from your healthcare provider or physical or occupational therapist on what your activity should be.

 Be patient.
 Recovery from nerve damage is a slow process, and each person’s recovery is unique.
-You may recover in as little as three weeks, or it could take as long as three years.
+You may recover in as little as 3 weeks, or it could take as long as 3 years.

 Be careful.
-If you are still experiencing numbness and weakness, limit activities in which you could fall or hurt yourself.
+If you still have numbness and weakness, limit activities in which you could fall or hurt yourself.

 Set priorities.
 Decide which tasks you need to do on a given day.
 Save the others for another time.

-Talk to your healthcare provider about physical therapy.
-Physical therapy can help you get your strength back.
+Talk with your provider about physical therapy and occupational therapy.
+These can help you get your strength back.

 Don’t drive until your healthcare provider says it’s OK.

-Work closely with your healthcare provider and rehabilitation team to ensure the best possible recovery.
+Work closely with your healthcare provider and rehab (rehabilitation) team to ensure the best possible recovery.

-Seek support when you need it; then accept it.
+Seek emotional and physical support when you need it; then accept it.
 This isn’t a sign of weakness.

-You may find it helpful to talk to a counselor or therapist in addition to your primary care healthcare provider.
+You may find it helpful to talk with a counselor or therapist in addition to your primary care healthcare provider.